magiiiks/EASAR_PRO/README.md

 # EASAR_PRO
-Project of Audiosignal Analysis and speech recognition
+Project of Audio signal Analysis and speech recognition